openvinotoolkit/openvino/docs/notebooks/llm-chatbot-generate-api-with-output.rst

 .. parsed-literal::

-    Loading model from qwen2.5/INT4_compressed_weights
+    Loading model from qwen2/INT4_compressed_weights

-    Input text: The Sun is yellow bacause of its coloration.
-The Sun is blue because
+    Input text: The Sun is yellow bacause it is made of hydrogen and oxygen atoms.
+The

 Run Chatbot